logcossin/ForReport/lacto_BUSCO.md

 ----
 * Ribosomal protein L35 was fragmented in every 160 genomes analyzed
 * The length of *L. fermentum* genes (65 aa) is the same as median bacterial gene length in [OrthoDB](https://v10-1.orthodb.org/?query=2046660at2).
+* BUSCO marker gene completeness is assessed by HMM profile align scores and length and if found to be fragmented, the BUSCO matches have proper scores but not the alignment lengths to the BUSCO profile.
 * The profile alignment length of genes (22 aa) is below the threshold (33 aa) to be defined as complete.

 ----